-Sunday is a mandatory uncompensated day of rest.
+Sunday is a mandatory day of rest.
 An employee who works on a Sunday is entitled to compensatory time, which is generally taken within six days after the Sunday worked.
-Workers who work on a Sunday are entitled to compensatory rest over the six days following that Sunday.

-The length of the period of compensatory rest is granted in accordance with a fixed scale, as follows:
+The length of the period of compensatory rest is granted, as follows:

 - A full day if the work on Sunday lasted for more than four hours;

-- A half a day if the work on Sunday did not last more than four hours; in this case, the compensatory rest should be granted before or after 1 pm and on that day the worker may not work for more than five hours.
+- A half a day if the work on Sunday did not last more than four hours; the compensatory rest should be granted before or after 1 pm and on that day the worker may not work for more than five hours.

 If work is done on Sunday, the worker is entitled to his normal remuneration unless they are entitled to receive overtime.
-Overtime worked on Sundays and holidays is paid at double time.
+Overtime worked on Sundays and holidays are paid at double time.